-If the measured soil pH is at or above the target pH: The soil test lab will not provide a lime recommendation.
+If the measured soil pH is at or above the target pH: The soil test lab will not run the lime requirement (buffer pH) test.
+No lime will be recommended.
 However, if the soil pH is above the target pH, it may be prudent to reduce the soil pH for certain types of plants, such as blueberries or non-scab-resistant potatoes.
 Acidification is difficult on a large-scale basis and is only recommended if growing acid-loving plants.